MohammedEhteshamAleem/Code-Conversion_Internship/README.md

 # Code-Conversion_Internship
-This is a code conversion of Market Segmentation Analysis
+This is a code conversion of Market Segmentation Analysis from R to Python code.